The Only 3-Day Washington DC Itinerary You Need

 Make History fun at the Smithsonian National Museum of American History

-The Smithsonian has museums that are nearly encircling a part of the National Mall.
+The Smithsonian almost encircles a part of the National Mall with its museums.
 One of the best is the Smithsonian Museum of American History.
-Sure, there are a lot of centuries-old artifacts here, such as the desk where the Declaration of Independence was signed, Abraham Lincoln’s top hat, and clothes that George Washington wore.
-But there’s also the red slippers that Dorothy wore in “The Wizard of Oz,” Prince’s yellow Cloud guitar, and a boxing robe worn by Muhamed Ali, proving that history museums don’t have to be boring.
+Here, you’ll find many centuries-old artifacts—including the desk where the Declaration of Independence was signed, Abraham Lincoln’s top hat, and clothes that George Washington wore.
+However, there’s also Dorothy’s red slippers from “The Wizard of Oz,” Prince’s yellow Cloud guitar, and a boxing robe worn by Muhammad Ali.
+This proves that history museums don’t have to be boring.

 The Smithsonian has just about everything you could imagine.
-Make sure to plan your trip wisely to make the most out of its massive collections.
-Photo credit: xhowardlee
+Therefore, make sure to plan your trip wisely to make the most out of its massive collections.

 Indulge in some Ethiopian fare

-If all that museum-going has built up an appetite, spend the evening portion of your second day in DC by grazing on Ethiopian fare.
-Why the cuisine of this East African nation?
-Because the largest Ethiopian community outside of Africa is in and around Washington, DC.
+If all that museum-going has built up an appetite, spend your evening grazing on Ethiopian fare.
+Why this cuisine?
+Because the largest Ethiopian community outside Africa is in and around Washington, DC.

-That means if you want quality Ethiopian food without getting on a plane to Addis Ababa, take some time to indulge in one of the world’s great cuisines.
-Ethiopian is unique and fun to eat, as it doesn’t require utensils.
+That means if you want quality Ethiopian food without flying to Addis Ababa, DC is perfect.
+Ethiopian cuisine is unique and fun to eat, as it doesn’t require utensils.
 You scoop it up with spongy bread called injera.
-One of the best places to sample it is at Dukem, which has been serving the local Ethiopian communist (and those who love their food) since 1997.
+One of the best places to sample it is at Dukem, which has served the local Ethiopian community (and those who love their food) since 1997.

 dish with food loaded onto large flatbread